Fishing vessel

-A fishing vessel is a boat or ship used to catch fish in the sea, or on a lake or river.
-Many different kinds of vessels are used in commercial, artisanal and recreational fishing.
+A fishing vessel is a boat or ship used to catch fish and other valuable nektonic aquatic animals (e.g. shrimps/prawns, krills, coleoids, etc.) in the sea, lake or river.
+Humans have used different kinds of surface vessels in commercial, artisanal and recreational fishing.

+Prior to the 1950s there was little standardisation of fishing boats.
+Designs could vary between localities and even different boatyards.
+Traditional fishing boats were built of wood, which is not often used nowadays because of higher maintenance costs and lower durability.
+Fibreglass is used increasingly in smaller fishing vessels up to 25 metres (100-tonne displacement), while steel is usually used on vessels above 25 metres.

 It is difficult to estimate the number of recreational fishing boats.
-They range in size from small dinghies to large charter cruisers, and unlike commercial fishing vessels, are often not dedicated just to fishing.
+They range in size from small dinghies, sailboats and motorboats to large superyachts and chartered cruiseliners.
+Unlike commercial fishing vessels, recreational fishing vessels are often more for leisurely cruising other than dedicated just to fishing.

-Prior to the 1950s there was little standardisation of fishing boats.
-Designs could vary between ports and boatyards.
-Traditionally boats were built of wood, but wood is not often used now because of higher maintenance costs and lower durability.
-Fibreglass is used increasingly in smaller fishing vessels up to 25 metres (100 tons), while steel is usually used on vessels above 25 metres.